Table of Contents

 Move over to the booster car.
 Attach the other red clamp from the positive cable to the positive terminal on the booster car’s battery.
 Then attach a black clamp from the negative cable to the booster battery’s negative terminal.

 Go back to the dead-battery car.
 Attach the other black clamp from the negative cable to an unpainted metal surface on the engine.
-(You can look for an unpainted bolt or bracket that is several inches away from the battery.)
+Look for an unpainted bolt or bracket that is several inches away from the battery.

-Check the cables to be sure they aren’t dangling or exposed to any moving parts in either vehicle.
+Check the cables to make sure they aren’t dangling or exposed to any moving parts in either vehicle.

 Turn Off All Accessories